 You need to be sure that your logo conveys a sense of trustworthiness and confidence.
 As much as we are told not to judge a book by its cover, we still do.
 A logo that speaks quality will give potentials a higher perceived value of your brand, this means that when you have a great, well-designed logo you can easily justify your prices and maintain your profit margin.

 If your logo is not recognizable in your industry then how will you differentiate yourself from the competition and how will new customers and clients remember you?
 A new logo can help you stand out and be memorable and increase the likelihood of repeat business and recommendations.
 Forbes tells us that Brand perception is never set in stone.
 With every new generation of consumers and changes in the markets, a customer’s view of a well-reputed brand has the potential to change – for better or for worse.

 5. Revitalising your company.

 If you’ve had some bad press or things have taken a few wrong turns, it could be a good idea to rebrand.
 A fresh look can help change customers’ perceptions and help transform your brand in a positive way.
 It can help you reposition yourself in the market and can be used as a way of handling increased price competitiveness.

 Things to keep in mind when redesigning your logo.

-There are a few things to keep in mind when redesigning your logo, the first and most important is keep it simple.
-A simple, yet effective, logo should be easily recognisable, versatile and memorable.
+There are a few things to keep in mind when redesigning your logo, the first and most important is to keep it simple.
+A simple, yet effective, logo should be easily recognizable, versatile, and memorable.
 It should also be effective across all mediums from print to signage to digital.
 Your logo should also have some sort of meaning behind it, something that embodies the company’s values or goals.
 One of the best things you can do when redesigning your logo is to try and make sure it’s timeless.
-Think about how it will look in 10 years time, this will save you time and money in the future.
+Think about how it will look in 10 years’ time, this will save you time and money in the future.